sainswor/sainswor.github.io/content/what-is-this/index.md

 You can still leave comments on it.

 **How does this work, like, in a technical way?**
 The original site ran on Wordpress with the ComicEasel plugin and Comicpress theme.
-The restored site is powered by [Hugo](https://gohugo.io); the theme is a custom one using a modified version of the CSS from Comicpress, with comments by [Staticman](https://staticman.net) (using the same multi-level threading the original site had) and Akismet anti-spam.
-Heroku is being used to power the comments.
+The restored site is powered by [Hugo](https://gohugo.io); the theme is a custom one using a modified version of the CSS from Comicpress, with comments by [Staticman](https://staticman.net) (using the same multi-level threading the original site had) and reCaptcha anti-spam.
+Heroku is being used to power the comments (this is a static site, so adding any amount of content- including as little as one comment!- involves literally rebuilding the entire site, a process that takes about two seconds with about a minute of warm-up time).

 **Wait, multi-level threaded commentary?
 Is that on any other Staticman-powered blog?
 Doesn't Staticman store comments in individual files?
 In order to have that sort of multi-level hierarchy, wouldn't you have to make those links by hand?**
 Yes, because that's what the original site had.
-No, I couldn't find one and had to come up with it myself.
+No, I couldn't find an example of one and had to come up with it myself.
 Yes, it does.
 Yes, I did.
-This paragraph comprises the only bragging I will publicly do about this project: Building the multi-level threaded comments took the better part of two days, and reconstructing the comments themselves was a quasi-manual process that took many hours.
-I am very proud of this.
+This paragraph comprises the only bragging I will publicly do about this project: Building the code for multi-level threaded comments took the better part of two days, and reconstructing the comments themselves was a quasi-manual process that took many hours over almost a week.
+I am *very* proud of this.

 **Hey, did you know it's impossible to read any text except the links at the bottom of the page?**
 Yeah, that's true!
 The thing is, this is an archival project and that text was just as impossible to read in the original form, so while it makes me grit my teeth a little too, it's going to stay that way.
 Sorry, eh?

+**What's every single visible change you made from the way the site used to work?** No ads (because different hosting); reCaptcha instead of Akismet for anti-spam; the RSS feed link now points at this page; there are tiny, minor differences in the layout of the CSS; extra-large strips can't break out of the frame the way they used to; added a note about [the colouring page](/comic/colouring-page) in the creator note; capitalized the word "Comic" in the chapter of the same name; several pages that were originally in chapters are now considered part of the chapter "Extras" because, unlike Comicpress, chapters don't need to be sequential on the new site (anything in the plot-arc years that doesn't have a page number in sequence- some pages don't have a visible page number but have one under the hood); 'http' has become 'https' site-wide; no pingbacks on entries; no comment RSS feeds.